BTC, ETH, BNB, SOL, ADA, XRP, LUNA, AVAX, DOT, DOGE

-Even after Bitcoin’s sharp price drop, demand from institutional investors remains tepid, with data showing that Bitcoin’s largest institutional product, the Grayscale Bitcoin Trust (GBTC), is trading at a discount of more than 20%. .
+BlockFi co-founder Flori Márquez said in a recent interview that new talent, regulatory clarity, and higher cryptocurrency prices could lead to FOMO sentiment, driving the adoption of cryptocurrencies in 2022.
+Márquez added that “most of Blockfi’s clients, when they receive BTC as a reward, they do not sell it for cash.”

-Veteran trader Peter Brandt has said that “high volume panic capitulations” are usually a sign that Bitcoin has bottomed out and that has yet to occur during the current decline from the all-time high.
-This could be an indication that the “true” capitulation has not yet occurred.
+In other positive news that could further drive crypto adoption, popular internet browser Opera announced an integration with Polygon (MATIC), which is expected to go live in the first quarter of 2022.
+Millions of Opera users, first on the Android platform and then on other devices, will have access to the Polygon ecosystem.

-Could Bitcoin and most of the major altcoins continue their downward movement in the coming days or will a Santa rally come to the rescue?
+Could Bitcoin and major altcoins extend their rally into the final days of the year?
 Let’s study the charts of the top 10 cryptocurrencies to find out.

 BTC / USDT